 What to Wear: Ladies

-- Well cut dresses, skirts and pants suited to daytime – leave the midriffs, sequins and shorts for evenings or lunch with friends.
+- Choose well-cut dresses, skirts and pants appropriate to daytime.
+Leave the midriffs, sequins and shorts for evenings or lunch with friends.
 The shape of the silhouette is everything.

 - Bra straps and visible panty lines are a huge no-no. Get organised and pre-plan with the right coloured undergarments and styling accessories.
 Styling tape, bra converters, and nude-tone underwear are a great consideration before putting on any outfit.